ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 The  Group  aims  to  maintain  a strong capital position to ensure market confidence, to support its on-going  business  and  to  meet the  expectations  of  depositors, customers  and  investors  alike.
 The Company is also required to comply with regulatory standards of  capital  requirements  through the  maintenance  of  a  minimum capital adequacy ratio at all times, and to transfer a requisite proportion of its annual net profit to the statutory reserve which is not  available  for  distribution  to shareholders.
 Our dividend policy aims to provide shareholders with sustainable dividend return over the long term by balancing growth with prudent capital management and subject to the profitability  of  the  Group.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000017_1dcd41510d9f07c9829ee8ad4f3c682f6a71da049c8361f2dcdb6cd589fe048a.png)
+**Description**: The image is a simple horizontal bar chart displaying loan amounts in Singapore dollars (S$ million) from 2018 to 2022.
+Each year is listed vertically on the left, and the corresponding loan amount is shown to the right, connected by a gradient orange bar with a circular indicator.
+The loans in 2021 were the highest (901.6), while the loans in 2018 were the lowest (688.8).
+The loan amount in 2022 is 851.4, and it has a darker shade of orange than the other years.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000018_05ccef8149a105512b35822fa380a9b1794d0a65e2771a5f698b5778ee719be0.png)
+**Description**: The image is a bar chart displaying "Profit Before Tax" in Singapore Dollars (S$ million) for the years 2018 to 2022.
+Each year is represented by a horizontal bar, with the length of the bar corresponding to the profit amount, which is numerically listed to the right of each bar.
+The profit amounts are: 2018 - 9.0, 2019 - 9.0, 2020 - 5.6, 2021 - 11.5, and 2022 - 10.1.
+The bars are shaded in orange, with the shading fading from a darker orange to white as they approach the right side.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000019_fa424e2286947ff8c22a676aeeca27432b8190680c12b9459c824a96d1b9042e.png)
+**Description**: The image presents a horizontal bar chart illustrating deposit amounts in S$ million from 2018 to 2022.
+The title "DEPOSITS" is at the top, followed by the scale indicator "S$ million".
+Each year is listed on the left, with a corresponding horizontal bar and numerical value on the right.
+The bars are gradient-filled, fading from a darker orange on the left to a lighter color towards the right, with the deposit amounts decreasing from 2021 (908.0) to 2022 (893.8), and with other previous years being; 2020 (907.5), 2019 (845.5), and 2018 (726.5).

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000020_0984cead0d20a57bcd400959791bea05ee3d98f1dca004e458193be0f87d586e.png)
+**Description**: The image presents a visualization of net dividend per share in cents for the years 2018 through 2022, utilizing horizontal bars of varying lengths to represent the value for each year, with the corresponding value printed to the right of each bar; specifically, the net dividend per share was 4.0 cents in 2018, 3.5 cents in 2019, 1.5 cents in 2020, 4.0 cents in 2021, and 3.3 cents in 2022.

 ## FINANCIAL REVIEW